El Reno, OK

 Frequently Asked Questions

-What is the crime rate in El Reno?
+What types of crime are most common in El Reno?

 What are the safest neighborhoods in El Reno?

-Is El Reno a good place to live?
+Is El Reno a good place to live given its crime rate?